divysunderraj/instragram_dm_spam/README.md

 # instragram_dm_spam
-Spam a message to a fellow instagram user
+Spam a direct message to a fellow instagram user

 Note: 1.0 Requires using google chrome as your default browser as well as it opened full screen as it utilizes pyautogui.